 Sprinkle the squash with salt and let it rest for 15 minutes.
 After 15 minutes, the squash will have visible water droplets on its surface.
 Pat it dry using paper towels.

-Transfer the skillet to a 450°F preheated oven.
-Roast the squash until tender, for about 20 minutes.
+Transfer the skillet to an oven preheated to 450°F. Roast the squash until tender, for about 20 minutes.
 Serve immediately.

 I'm a big advocate of the three-step method outlined here because it leads to perfect results.
-But if you're feeling lazy, you can simply roast the squash in the oven and skip salting and pan-frying it.
+But if you're feeling lazy, you can simply roast the squash in the oven and skip salting and pan-frying.
 Its texture will be soggy, but its flavor will be excellent.

 I experimented and roasted the squash in the photo below in a 425°F oven for 20 minutes per side.
 I didn't salt it beforehand.
 I simply halved it lengthwise, sprayed it with a generous amount of olive oil on both sides, seasoned it with salt, black pepper, and garlic powder, and roasted it.

 It was delicious!
-But its texture was soggy because I skipped salting it.
+But its texture was soggy because I skipped salting.
 Additionally, it wasn't as caramelized as when I took the extra step of sauteing it before roasting.

 Recipe FAQs